Krishna1594/Krishna1594.github.io/_posts/2024-03-19-theexpanse.md

 ## Organizing

-In tableau I created unions and mapped the database by common columns and the map looks something like this:
+In tableau, I created unions and mapped the database by common columns and the map looks something like this:

 ![Preview](https://i.postimg.cc/QM45Vhft/tab1.png).